NiallBunting/niallbunting.github.io/_posts/2019-12-09-ebcdic-character-format-guide.markdown

 00000002Martin    9
 {% endhighlight %}

-As you can see in the data, there is no schema baked into this record, so if you received this file you would not know how to parse it.
+As you can see, there is no schema embedded in this record, so if you received this file you would not know how to parse it.

-The schemas are stored in separate files called copybooks, there are two main ways these records can be composed, either fixed or variable width records.
-The difference between these is how a record is formatted.
-A fixed width record will always have the exact same length e.g. fixed width of 512 characters, means each record would be that length even if it was just a name.
+The schemas are stored in separate files called copybooks.
+Records can be composed in two main ways: either fixed or variable width.
+Fixed width records always have the exact same length (e.g. 512 characters), whereas variable width records can have different lengths.

-Another thing to highlight, if you convert EBCDIC to ASCII encoding the numbers are just characters, rather than using a number format for representation by default.
-This causes numbers to take up lots of space as each number character is stored independently.
+When you convert EBCDIC to ASCII encoding, the numbers are stored as character strings rather than in a numeric format.
+This means numbers consume more space since each digit is stored separately.

 #### EBCDIC Packing

 EBCDIC uses an 8 bit character set, meaning that every row of an EBCDIC file can be read as a string.
-With a strong focus on minimizing field widths, one trick that this format employs when encoding numbers is to have the sign (whether it's positive or negative) encoded as part of the string changing the least significant digit from a number to a non numeric character.
-This saves a character by turning the four character "-100" to the three character "10}"
+With an emphasis on minimizing field widths, EBCDIC employs a technique where the sign (positive or negative) is encoded as part of the string, changing the least significant digit from a number to a non-numeric character.
+This saves space by converting the four-character string "-100" to the three-character string "10}".

-Packing uses nibbles (4 bits) of a byte rather than using the full byte.
-To store the information about a given number.
+Packing uses nibbles (4 bits) rather than full bytes to store numeric information.

 With the values:
   * F - unsigned